janfabian/cv/markdown/resume.md

     *Node.js, MongoDB, AWS, Docker Swarm, Java, Apache Camel*

-    I spent last three years in the company called [TOPMONKS](http://TOPMONKS.com).
+    I spent three years in [TOPMONKS](http://TOPMONKS.com).
 I started as a consultant implementing custom integration of the pricing software [PriceFx](http://pricefx.eu).
 PriceFx startup was then acquired and I moved into a newly created mobile-apps development team.
 We've built applications using React Native - GraphQL - Node.js - MongoDB stack.
     We used Docker Cloud for continous deployment, after its termination we moved to our own Docker Swarm cluster running on EC2 instances.

 2015